AlieeLinux/data-science-topics/README.md

 sudo pacman --sync --refresh --sysupgrade --needed git jdk17-openjdk vim  # (-Syu --needed for short) you can use 8/18/13 if you want
 ```
 2. You are using archlinux so you can do the rest lol

+Also visit: https://funami.tech/ one of my fav site hehehe